‘Overwatch’ News: When Does ‘Overwatch’ Competitive Season 6 Start?

 The good news is that Blizzard is listening.
 There have already been changes in the Overwatch PC gaming experience when it comes to a punishment system implemented to curtail these unpleasant experiences.
 Blizzard is handing out “increased penalties” to those who are reported for bad behavior.

-Overwatch players on the PlayStation 4 and Xbox One have no way at this time to report bad behavior but there is a chance that Blizzard could implement something like this, although, without advance warning, there is no telling if it could make it through in time for the Overwatch Competitive Season 6 start date.
+Overwatch players on the PlayStation 4 and Xbox One have no way at this time to report bad behavior, but there is a chance that Blizzard could implement something like this.
+However, without advance warning, there is no telling if it could make it through in time for the Overwatch Competitive Season 6 start date.

-However, there is a good chance that some of the current balances that Blizzard is testing on the PTR could make it to the sixth season.
+There is a good chance that some of the current balances that Blizzard is testing on the PTR could make it to the sixth season.
 This includes changes to characters like Roadhog, Junkrat, and Widowmaker.

 [Featured Image by Blizzard]